-- Appearance class: BS EN 942 defines five classes of timber: - J30 for high quality or specialized joinery. - J40 and J50 for general purpose joinery. - J2 and J10 for clear grades of softwood or hardwood.
+- Appearance class: BS EN 942 defines seven classes of timber: - J2, J5 and J10 for clear grades of softwood or hardwood i.e. material almost clear of knots. - J20 and J30 for high quality or specialized joinery. - J40 and J50 for general purpose joinery.

 The class designation indicates the maximum size of knot or knot cluster permitted; for example, knots up to 30 mm are deemed acceptable in a piece of timber classed as J30.
 For the extent of other features permitted in each class see BS EN 942, table 1.

-Panels: Insert details of infill other than glazing, e.g.
+Panels: Insert, e.g.